bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

   </body>
   </html>

 And let's re-execute the playbook.
-But we have already installed the package and started the service, so let's ask Ansible to only work on the tags 'templates' to fasten the execution:
+But we have already installed the package and started the service, so let's ask Ansible to only work on the tags 'templates' to fasten the execution (this tag was defined in the tasks/mail.yml file previsouly seen):

 .. code-block:: bash